No Meals on Wheels: Plot

 Peter is annoyed by his friend Mort Goldman constantly borrowing his personal belongings that he creates an pseudo-effigy of Adolf Hitler (which he dubs a "scare-Jew") using his best suit to scare Mort away.
 Frustrated, Lois takes him to a thrift store to get a new suit, where Peter finds some flannel pajamas.
 Wearing the blanket pajamas constantly led to Peter discovering static electricity by rubbing his feet on the carpet.
-He annoyed Lois completely enough to remove the carpet in their home with Quagmire's help.
+He annoys Lois enough for her to remove the carpet from their home with Quagmire's help.
 This leads the family to find an antique 18th century Rhode Island ship token, hidden under the carpet, which the family sells for $50,000.
 With the money, Peter and Lois decide to live their dream of owning a restaurant, naming it "Big Pete's House of Munch".

 The Griffins' business has a shaky start until Joe promises to bring his friends to the restaurant.
 Peter is at first excited at the thought of his restaurant becoming the hangout for police officers, but eventually finds that Joe is actually bringing in fellow paraplegics.
-The restaurant becomes a huge success among handicapped customers, but Peter is disappointed that what was supposed to be a cool restaurant has become a "cafeteria at the veterans hospital" Taking the profits for granted, an angered Peter stubbornly bans them from entering with a "no handicapped customers" policy.
-This causing a strain on the friendship between Peter and Joe.
+The restaurant becomes a huge success among handicapped customers, but Peter is disappointed that what was supposed to be a cool restaurant has become a "cafeteria at the veterans hospital".
+Taking the profits for granted, an angered Peter stubbornly bans them from entering with a "no handicapped customers" policy.
+This causes a strain on the friendship between Peter and Joe.
 In response, the handicapped unite into a giant robot known as "CrippleTron", which begins attacking the restaurant while Peter, Chris and Stewie are on the roof.
 Stewie eventually takes matters into his own hands and covers Joe's eyes to defeat CrippleTron, which destroys the restaurant and falls on Peter, thus breaking one of his legs.
 After being taken to the hospital, Peter, needing to use a wheelchair for two weeks while his broken leg heals, apologizes to Joe, who accepts, touched to see Peter understand the difficulties of being disabled.